lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ## Rule id

-Rule id are sent between both compression/decompression elements.
+Rule ids are sent between both compression/decompression elements.
 The size of the rule id is not specified on this document and can vary regarding the LPWAN technology, the number of flows,...